 If you want to further protect your device, I highly recommend installing Bitdefender on all your devices, using a password manager and enable 2 factor authentication on all your online accounts, websites wherever posisble.

+I also provide an affordable Remote Management & Monitoring solution.
 Monitoring your windows OS and installed software for missing patches/updates, with automatic updates.
+Plus managed Bitdefender advanced threat protection and endpoint security.